apache/cassandra-accord/accord-core/src/test/java/accord/utils/README.md

 # Property Testing

-There are multiple ways to do fuzz testing, and this package provides different utilities to aid in writing tests.
+There are multiple ways to do property testing, and this package provides different utilities to aid in writing tests.

 # Gen